DgFutureLab/satoyama-api/README.md

-satoyama-api
+Satoyama API
 ============
-REST API for sensor networks based on Freaklabs open hardware.
-Satoyama-api facilitates the collection of data from sensors attached to Chibi or Saboten devices.
+REST API for sensor networks created by <a href="http://fljapan.com/">Future Lab</a> based on <a href="http://www.freaklabsstore.com">Freaklabs open hardware</a>.
+Satoyama API facilitates the collection of data from sensors attached to Chibi or Saboten devices.

 Installation on Ubuntu
 ===================
-We've made shell script that painlessly handles the installation.
-The script has been tested on a clean Ubuntu 14.10 x32 machine.
-Steps:
+The script has been tested on a clean Ubuntu 14.10 x32 machine:

 1. Install git: $ sudo apt-get install git
 2. Get the code: $ git clone https://github.com/DgFutureLab/satoyama-api.git